lorenz0890/TensorQuant/README.md

 Overleaf document: https://www.overleaf.com/project/5e760de169952a0001a2e23f

 In the report on an experiment, please include results for baseline, quantization mapping, setup and how to reproduce your results.
+Regarding results, we will use average accuracy on test set for 10 runs.
+For batch size 128.

 ## Authors
 Lorenz Kummer (University of Vienna), Tabea Reichmann (University of Vienna)